newxzh/crosspl/README.md

 ---

-## 🧠 Motivation

-LLMs have demonstrated impressive performance in general code generation, but their ability to **accurately generate IPC-based cross-language code remains largely underexplored**.
-CrossPL fills this gap by offering a large-scale, systematically constructed benchmark.

----

-## 🔍 Why CrossPL?
+## 🔍 Why CrossPL?(🧠 Motivation)

 Modern software systems often consist of components written in multiple languages (e.g., Python + C++).
-However, existing benchmarks only assess single-language code generation. **CrossPL addresses this gap** by:
+However, existing code generation benchmarks predominantly focus on a single programming language.
+Although a few benchmarks for multi-language code generation have been developed, they cannot assess an LLM’s ability to generate code for cross-language interaction and thus cannot answer the crucial question: “Can LLMs produce correct cross-programming-language interoperating code?”. **CrossPL addresses this gap** by:

 - Covering **6 programming languages**: Java, Python, JavaScript, Go, PHP, and C++
 - Including **7 IPC technologies**: **HTTP**, **TCP**, **UDP**, **WebSocket**, **Pipe**, **gRPC**, and **Message Queue**